ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

    When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_C, it is expected that AUTH\_CRED\_C is identified by reference in the "cnf" claim of the access token.

-   Either transported by value or identified by reference, the authentication credential specified in the "cnf" claim MUST be exactly the one that was specified in the "req_cnf" parameter of the POST request to the /token endpoint, when C requested the first access token in the series which the issued access token belongs to.
+   Either transported by value or identified by reference, the authentication credential specified in the "cnf" claim MUST be exactly the one that was specified in the "req_cnf" parameter of the POST request to the /token endpoint, when C requested the first access token in the series that the issued access token belongs to.
 That is, AS MUST NOT bind to the access token an authentication credential other than the one specified by C.

 When issuing the first access token of a token series, AS MAY include additional fields in the EDHOC\_Information object (see {{edhoc-parameters-object}}) specified in the "edhoc\_info" claim of the access token.

 The access token needs to be protected for various reasons.
 To prevent manipulation of the content, it needs to be integrity protected.
 Also, RS has to be able to verify that the access token is issued by a trusted AS, by achieving source authentication.
 Depending on the use case and deployment, the access token may need to be confidentiality protected, for example due to privacy reasons.

 AS protects the access token using a COSE method {{RFC9052}} as specified in {{RFC8392}}.
 Depending on the audience, there can be different ways to most appropriately ensure the confidentiality of an access token.
 For an audience comprising a single RS, the CWT Claims Set may be wrapped in COSE_Encrypt / COSE_Encrypt0.
-Instead, if the access token needs to be read by multiple RSs, then the CWT Claims Set may be wrapped in COSE_Sign / COSE_Sign1 and confidentiality protection is applied during transport, by including the access token in the EAD\_3 field of EDHOC message_3 sent by C to RS, when using the EDHOC forward message flow (see {{edhoc-exec}}).
+Instead, if the access token needs to be read by multiple RSs, then the CWT Claims Set may be wrapped in COSE_Sign / COSE_Sign1 and confidentiality protection is applied during transport, e.g., by including the access token in the EAD\_3 field of EDHOC message_3 sent by C to RS, when using the EDHOC forward message flow (see {{edhoc-exec}}).

 {{fig-token}} shows an example of CWT Claims Set, including the relevant EDHOC parameters in the "edhoc\_info" claim.
 The "cnf" claim specifies the authentication credential of C, as an X.509 certificate transported by value in the "x5chain" field.
 The authentication credential of C has been truncated for readability.